Gyepee/adamacs_jisooj/README.md

 ![adamacs_calcium_imaging](./images/adamacs_calcium_imaging.svg)

 # Installation
-1. Install Anaconda and go to a command prompt.
+1. Install Anaconda and go to a command prompt. (miniconda preferred!
+Do not install in user roaming profile.
+Install under local directory.)
 2. At the command prompot navigate to a directory where you want to download adamacs and type `git clone https://github.com/SFB1089/adamacs.git`
 3. Enter the adamacs directory that was created with `cd adamacs`
 4. Create an environment called `datajoint` with `conda create --name datajoint python=3.8 `